-Southwest Tech provides individual, and group counseling to assess, identify and meet students' needs by a licensed counselor.
+Southwest Tech provides individual and group counseling by a license counselor to assess, identify and meet students' needs.
 This includes intakes regarding personal, academic, career and crisis concerns, assessment/evaluations, referrals, aftercare planning, and emergency assistance.
 They may provide consultation services to faculty, staff, parents/families, and students to manage psychological emergencies and disruptive behavior.